ioccc-src/winner/1992/gson/README.md

 times in a practical anagram generation problem.

-These `32*4`-bit arrays are actually stored in memory in a "bit-transposed" format, as arrays of four "long" values.
-It is assumed that a "long" is at least 32 bits.
-The first 4-bit letter count is formed by the least significant (2^0) bit in each of the four longs, the next one is formed by the 2^1 bits, etc.
+These `32*4`-bit arrays are actually stored in memory in a "bit-transposed" format, as arrays of four `long` values.
+It is assumed that a `long` is at least 32 bits.
+The first 4-bit letter count is formed by the least significant (`2^0`) bit in each of the four `long`s, the next one is formed by the `2^1` bits, etc.

 This storage format makes it possible to add or subtract two such vectors of 32 4-bit values in parallel by simulating a set of 32 binary full adders in software using bitwise logical operations.
-E.g., all the LSB:s of the result are formed in parallel by taking the exclusive OR of the LSB:s in each summand, and 32 carry bits are formed in parallel in a similar way using a logical AND.
+E.g., all the LSBs of the result are formed in parallel by taking the exclusive OR of the LSBs in each summand, and 32 carry bits are formed in parallel in a similar way using a logical AND.
 Thus, 32 independent 4-bit additions can be performed by just four iterations of a loop containing some 32-bit bitwise logical